October 22, 1991

 Knoblauch and Hrbek would each single with one out, but Puckett and Mack both went down swinging.

 In the bottom of the eighth, Kelly not only burned through both of the pinch hitters he'd brought in in the top of the inning, but he also sent rookie Jarvis Brown out to play right field for Shane Mack (whose spot had been taken by Carl Willis in a double switch).
-That wasn't a bad decision in itself, considering that Davis had played all of three innings in the outfield all season, but the move left Kelly with just half of his: Al Newman, Mike Pagliarulo, Paul Sorrento, and Randy Bush.
+That wasn't a bad decision in itself, considering that Davis had played all of three innings in the outfield all season, but the move left Kelly with a four-man bench: Al Newman, Mike Pagliarulo, Paul Sorrento, and Randy Bush.
 Bush had recorded 193 innings in right that season, but clearly he was being saved for an opportunity to pinch hit.

 Willis did his job and sent the Braves down 1-2-3, and sure enough Kelly proceeded to use two of his remaining four position players in the top of the ninth.
 Pagliarulo led off and struck out, and Bush did the same for out number three.
-Willis once again kept the home team at bay, for a second inning, and Game Three went to extra innings.
+Willis once again kept the home team at bay, and just like that Game Three went to extra innings.

 Mark Guthrie took over and gave the Twins two more scoreless innings, pushing the game to the twelfth.
 After Mark Wohlers got Bush to pop out to shallow center, Gladden's single set up Lemke and the Braves for what should have been an inning-ending double play.
 Instead Lemke booted the ball, and Minnesota had runners on the corners with one away.

 But Kent Merker came on and stuck out Hrbek, to the delight of the Atlanta faithful.
 First-year Braves manager Bobby Cox then elected to intentionally walk Puckett, loading the bases for the pitcher's spot in the lineup.
-Kelly chose to go to Rick Aguilera to hit for Guthrie, as he had burned through Al Newman in what was a very odd decision to pinch hit for Pags in to lead off the eleventh inning.
+Kelly chose to go to Rick Aguilera to hit for Guthrie, as he had burned through Al Newman in what was a very odd decision to pinch hit for Pags in to lead off the eleventh and therefore had no remaining position players to use.

 In the bottom half of the inning, a single by Justice was sandwiched by a Gant fly out and a Bream pop out to second base.
 On an 0-2 pitch Justice stole second, and as a result Aguilera nibbled with Olson and lost him to a walk.